-Park Police spokesman: It was ‘mistake’ to use ‘tear gas’ in agency statement on Lafayette Square
+Park Police spokesman: Agency shouldn’t have denied using tear gas in Lafayette Park incident

 A United States Park Police spokesperson clarified the agency’s denial of using tear gas on protesters earlier this week, saying it was a “mistake.”

 In an interview with Vox, Sgt.
-Eduardo Delgado stressed that the statement was accurate in noting pepper balls were used by law enforcement in the incident in Lafayette Square on Monday, and that the statement intending to clarify other commonly types of gas weren’t used.
+Eduardo Delgado stressed that the statement was accurate in noting pepper balls were used by law enforcement in the incident in Lafayette Square on Monday, and that the statement intended to clarify other commonly types of gas weren’t used.

 “The point is we admitted to using what we used,” he said in the interview.
 “I think the term ‘tear gas’ doesn’t even matter anymore.
 It was a mistake on our part for using ‘tear gas’ because we just assumed people would think CS or CN.”